Learning residue level protein dynamics with multiscale Gaussians: Experiments

 \subsection{Predicting residue flexibility}

 Since \textsc{DynaProt-M} is trained to predict marginal Gaussians per residue, it inherently captures residue-level flexibility, as RMSF is defined as the square root of the trace of each marginal covariance (see Section~\ref{sec:gaussian_view}).
-To evaluate \textsc{DynaProt-M}'s ability to recover this flexibility, we compare against what is, to our knowledge, the only method that \emph{explicitly} predicts residue flexibility: \textsc{FlexPert-3D}.
+To evaluate \textsc{DynaProt-M}'s ability to recover this, we compare against what is, to our knowledge, the only method that \emph{explicitly} predicts residue flexibility: \textsc{FlexPert-3D}.
 For fair comparison, we train and evaluate \textsc{DynaProt-M} under the same ATLAS train/val/test split defined in ~\cite{kouba2024learning}.
-Despite solving the more challenging task of predicting full anisotropic marginals rather than scalar fluctuations alone, \textsc{DynaProt-M} achieves a substantially higher Pearson correlation with MD-derived RMSF (median $r=0.865$, 75th percentile $r=0.930$) than \textsc{FlexPert-3D} (Table \ref{tab:rmsf_pearsoncorr}), while using three orders of magnitude fewer parameters (955K vs. 1.2B) and without normal mode analysis as input.
+Despite solving the more challenging task of predicting marginal anisotropy rather than scalar fluctuations alone, \textsc{DynaProt-M} achieves a substantially higher Pearson correlation with MD-derived RMSF (median $r=0.865$, 75th percentile $r=0.930$) than \textsc{FlexPert-3D} (Table \ref{tab:rmsf_pearsoncorr}), while using three orders of magnitude fewer parameters (955K vs. 1.2B) and without NMA as input.
 This allows \textsc{DynaProt-M} to generalize better while being more parameter efficient.
 See Appendix \ref{A:supplementary_figures} for \textsc{DynaProt-M} additional RMSF plots.